 It was used as a refuge during this time for a ruling family.

 No longer occupied by royal families, the Wartburg Stiftung (Wartburg Foundation) was created in In 1922 to maintain the castle.
 Through World War II and Soviet occupation, division of the country and GDR rule, the castle remained.
-Extensive reconstruction was necessary in the 1950s and the event was the site of GDR's national jubilee in 1967.
+Extensive reconstruction was necessary in the 1950s and the castle was the site of GDR's national jubilee in 1967.
 It also hosted the 900th anniversary of the Wartburg's foundation, the 500th birthday of Martin Luther and the 150th anniversary of the Wartburg Festival.

 The awesome history and architecture of Wartburg Castle was honored by being added to the list of UNESCO world heritages sites in 1999.
 Sadly, most of its interiors only date from the 19th century, but you can still observe much of its original structures from the 12th through 15th century.
 It also contains a museum covering over 900 years of German history.
 Tapestries, medieval musical instruments and precious silverware are all on display.

 It is the most-visited tourist attraction in Thuringia after Weimar.